hashicorp/terraform-cdk/docs/upgrade-guide/upgrading-to-0.6.md

 ## Upgrading a Golang CDKTF project

-To upgrade a Java CDKTF project, adjust the versions in the `go.mod` file of your project.
+To upgrade a Golang CDKTF project, adjust the versions in the `go.mod` file of your project.

 ```
 require github.com/aws/constructs-go/constructs/v10 v10.0.5